dlepke/Deanna-Wilson-Ray/docs/UsingSSHWithGit/forkandclone.md

 ![An annotated image showing the SSH Option for cloning a git repository](../../assets/images/ssh-clone.png)

-In this window, click the double windowed copy symbol, outlined in green in the picture below.
+In this window, click the double windowed copy symbol, outlined in blue in the picture below.
 This will copy the link outlined in red to your clipboard.

 ![An annotated image of the button used for copying repository links for cloning git repositories](../../assets/images/ssh-get-clone-link.png)